This deck is confidential. Enter the access code to continue.

 Each cohort strengthens the brand.
 Alumni tell their friends.
 Fireside chat attendees become applicants.
 The more founders we help, the more founders want in.
 This is a compounding advantage that gets stronger every semester.

 AI-powered evaluation that scores every application across multiple dimensions: team strength, thesis fit, idea quality, and execution readiness.
-This lets us process 180+ applications with consistency and speed while surfacing the strongest candidates for GP review.
+This lets us process nearly 200 applications with consistency and speed while surfacing the strongest candidates for GP review.

 Automated matching between cohort companies and our mentor network based on industry, stage, and specific needs.
 The right mentor at the right time can change a company's trajectory.